digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 - One HOT ENCODING Values - 0-9 .
 The VECTOR of ACTUAL PROBABILITIES.
 This is ONE HOT ENCODED with the 1 at the INDEX of the DESIRED CATEGORY or NUMBER.
 - The Other VECTOR is the VECTOR of PREDICTED / COMPUTED-  PROBABILITIES .
 - Now we need to CALCULATE the DISTANCE between these two VECTORS.
-- Euclidian distance would also do but the best for a CLASSIFICATION problem is the -- CROSS ENTROPY .
+- Euclidian distance would also do but the best for a CLASSIFICATION problem is the - CROSS ENTROPY.
 - CROSS ENTROPY is SUM across the VECTORS of Values on top NUMBERS Above - 0-9.
 Multiplied (Dot product) of the LOG of the VALUES Below.
 - As all the VALUES on the BOTTOM are less than 1 .
 All the LOG VALUES  shall be negative , thus the returned value has been given a NEGATIVE sign.
 - We need the SYSTEM to PREDICT Values as close as possible to the ACTUAL PROBABILITIES.
-Thus we will guide the system through thwe TRAINING phase to MINIMIZE this Distance and this is thus called the ERROR Function.
+Thus we will guide the system through thwe TRAINING phase to MINIMIZE this Distance and this is thus called the LOSS / ERROR Function.

 ### Matplotlib Graphs
 #